Btaylor007/seattle-ops-102d10AssignmentsRead-Class-04/README.md

 # seattle-ops-102d10AssignmentsRead-Class-04
+# Why this matters?
+This matters because in this class we will be ulitilizing Ubunto quite alot so it's important to know how to operate a resource to the best of your ablitlies.
+Also it servesd as a great tool outside of class.
 ## Readings: Installing Ubuntu Linux
 Below you will find some reading materials and videos that support today’s topic and the upcoming lecture.

 Reading
 The Complete Beginner’s Guide to Ubuntu

-1. [1.What is Ubuntu?]
+1. [What is Ubuntu?]
 Ubuntu is an desktop operating system that's based upon the open-source software development.
-2. [2.Why would you choose to install the LTS version over regular Ubuntu releases?]
+2. [Why would you choose to install the LTS version over regular Ubuntu releases?]
 The LTS stands for long-term support adn it last for 5 years versus the few months the other offers.
-3. [3.What is the Ubuntu GNOME Shell?]
+3. [What is the Ubuntu GNOME Shell?]
 The display screen for the desktop.
-4. [4.How do I install software from the command line?]
+4. [How do I install software from the command line?]
 To install you will use the apt managing system.To install software from the command line in Ubuntu, you can use the APT package management system.
 APT (Advanced Package Tool) is a command-line tool for managing software packages in Debian-based Linux distributions, including Ubuntu.
 Here are the basic steps for installing software using the command line:

 1. Open a Terminal:
    You can open a terminal by pressing `Ctrl + Alt + T` or by searching for "Terminal" in the application menu.